davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 ## First step.
 Parser.
 To begin, let's define what we want to get.
 For example, we have a string `'(+ 1 1 1)'`.
-What our parser should return?
-What kind of data structure?
-I think, that array will be correctly.
+What should our parser return?
+What kind of data structure should we receive?
+I think, that an array would be correct.

 Let write simple test code:
 {% highlight ruby %}